-The Annual Review Committee will be formed yearly by election of the full time Philosophy faculty, and will consist of a minimum of three faculty members.
-The committee shall elect its chair. from among the tenured faculty.
+The Annual Review Committee will be formed yearly by election, and will consist of a minimum of three faculty members.
 The Department Chair may not serve as a voting member of the committee.
-The committee chair will ensure that the committee fairly reviews, deliberates, and votes on the case of every faculty member and the final reviews are submitted through the faculty portfolio tool system.
+The committee chair will ensure that proceedings on each and every case will be fully recorded and deposited with the Department Chair, who in turn will provide for secure storage for a period of five years.
 Each individual will be granted full access to his or her own records and proceedings upon request to the Department Chair, and will have a chance to meet with the committee to discuss the review.
-Based on the definitions described below, the committee will evaluate the faculty member in all three areas: teaching, research, service.
+Based on the definitions described below, the committee will evaluate the faculty member in each all three areas: teaching, research, service.